Siquijor Tour Series: An Overnight Stay in a White Sand Beach Resort

-Another thing going for this resort is that it is out of the way of public transport.
+Another thing going for this resort if you hate huge crowd, is that it is out of the way of public transport.
 The resort lies in a secluded cove and to get to Salagdoong one must plan ahead and arrange transpo.
 During the summer months, long weekends and holidays, there may be lots of beach day goers, but the night I bet will be more relaxing and calming as you listen to the crashing of gentle waves against the shore.

 To see more pictures of the white sand beach at Salagdoong , please Click HERE.

 For other stories and to read more about the other famous attractions in the island of fire, check this: SIQUIJOR!